 Investments placed into these funds are generally redeemable at any time, and redemption proceeds are paid within seven days.
 There is sometimes a fee associated with early withdrawal, and there are rare cases where withdrawals are not possible.

-Mr. Bent’s innovative financial systems have resulted in several patents credited to his name, and he has continued to innovate in the financial services industry for many years.
-He has also served on the president’s advisory council for Scenic Hudson.
-Scenic Hudson is an environmental organization dedicated to the restoration and preservation of the Hudson River.
-Mr. Bruce Bent graduated from Northeastern University with a bachelor of Science degree in philosophy.
+His innovative financial systems have resulted in several patents credited to his name, and he has continued to innovate in the financial services industry for many years.
+Bruce Bent II graduated from Northeastern University with a bachelor of Science degree in philosophy.
+He has devoted his life to financial technologies, investments and helping businesses succeed.

 For more information on Bruce Bent II follow him on Facebook.